 sequence assembly softwareabi trace assembly

-Welcome to DNA BASER’s official web siteFeatures and performancesScreen shots-DNA Baser Sequence AssemblerOrder your copy nowDNA sequencing info and newsDownload a full working version right nowContact us if you need more information
+Welcome to DNA BASER’s official web siteFeatures and performancesScreen shots-DNA Sequence AssemblerOrder your copy nowDNA sequencing info and newsDownload a full working version right nowContact us if you need more information

 contig assembly software